Skip to main content

 CIF Construction Shutdown: When Building Sites Close for Christmas and Summer

 Irish construction has agreed shutdown periods for Christmas and summer.
-Here's how they affect timelines and payments.
+Here's how they affect programmes, payment cycles, and subcontractor obligations.

 cif shutdown, construction shutdown ireland, building site holidays, construction christmas closure, summer shutdown construction

-Most Irish construction sites effectively stop twice a year: around Christmas and during the summer shutdown.
-The dates are agreed annually between the CIF and trade unions, and while not legally mandated, they are near-universal on CIF sites.
+Most Irish construction sites effectively stop twice a year: around Christmas and during the summer.
+The dates are agreed annually between the CIF and trade unions, and while not legally mandated, they are commonly observed on CIF and unionised sites.

 For detailed day-counting rules, see the Technical Reference page.